|Course Number||Course Title||CL||LAB||CR|

 The degree of Associate in Science with a major in Dental Hygiene is awarded upon successful completion of the program.

 The Dental Hygiene program provides an extensive educational background for students seeking careers as Dental Hygienists.
-The program places a major emphasis on clinical work experience in the modern campus clinic as well as a variety of outside agencies and clinics.
-The clinical work is combined with classroom study in Dental Sciences, English, Biological Science, Nutrition and Social Sciences.
+The program places a major emphasis on clinical work experience in the NHTI campus clinic as well as a variety of outside agencies and clinics.
+The clinical work is combined with classroom study in Dental Sciences, Biological Science, Nutrition, English and Social Sciences.

-Graduates are able to find employment as hygienists or to continue their education at the baccalaureate level.
+Graduates are able to find employment as Registered Dental Hygienists or to continue their education at the baccalaureate level.

-Students in the Dental Hygiene Program may be exposed to bloodborne pathogens and infectious diseases while providing clinical services.
-It is for this reason that students are provided with instruction on infectious diseases, mechanisms of disease transmission, and infection control procedures to reduce the risk of disease transmission, including those published by national public health agencies, the Occupational Safety and Health Administration (OSHA) and the U.S. Centers for Disease Control and Prevention (CDC).
+Students in the Dental Hygiene Program may be exposed to blood-borne pathogens and infectious diseases through the provision of clinical services.
+It is for this reason that students are provided instruction on infectious diseases, mechanisms of disease transmission, and infection control procedures to reduce the risk of disease transmission, including those published by national public health agencies, the Occupational Safety and Health Administration (OSHA) and the U.S. Centers for Disease Control and Prevention (CDC).

 - Policy for Dental Hygiene Students Regarding Bloodborne Pathogens and Infectious Diseases